-- It is not essential for you to have studied Computer Science at IGCSE level, although it is desirable that you have some previous experience of programming. - If you have taken IGCSE Computer Science, a minimum of Grade C / 5 is expected. - Problem-solving ability is essential for this course, so Grade B / 6 in IGCSE maths is required. - IGCSE English Language Grade C / 4 https://www.cambridgeinternational.org/Images/502962-2021-2023-syllabus.pdf
+- It is not essential for you to have studied Computer Science at IGCSE level, although it is desirable that you have some previous experience of programming. - If you have taken IGCSE Computer Science, a minimum of Grade C / 5 is expected. - Problem-solving ability is essential for this course, so Grade B / 6 in IGCSE maths is required. - IGCSE English Language Grade C / 4

-Ms Nina Ezekiel nezekiel@tpis.ac.th

-For sample course materials see:
+Ms Nina Ezekiel nezekiel@tpis.ac.th For a detailed syllabus of the course see: Computer Science - specification